 - Don’t wait too long before asking.
 Timing will help your cause.
 If you just recently worked with them, then ask them soon if you want them to be your mentor.
 This way, they still have a strong impression of who you are.

-Good luck out there!
+See you at the top!
 I am always in your corner